SANTEOWEN/CareRelay/Learnings.md

 <Stack>
     <Stack name='index' options={{ headerShown: false }}/>
 </Stack
 ```
 ---
+## Creating tabs for the App
+//TODO: Document the creationg of Tabs.
+---
 ## Routing and Navigations
 1. First import the Link method fronm `expo-router`